-- Demonstrate organizational and systems leadership in nursing education, and in clinical practice to improve the quality of care to clients.
+- Demonstrate organizational and systems leadership in nursing education and in clinical practice to improve the quality of care to patients.

-- Demonstrate culturally competence, high-quality nursing care, and educational standards in the design and delivery of health care services to vulnerable and under-served populations.
+- Demonstrate high-quality nursing care and educational standards in the design and delivery of healthcare services to vulnerable and underserved populations.

 - Incorporate legal and ethical principles in clinical practice and nursing education.

 The BSU graduate nursing program is accredited by: